-The Department of Housing and Community Development is committed to administering rental assistance programs to effectively address the housing needs of low-income families.
+The Department of Housing and Community Development (DHCD) is committed to administering rental assistance programs to effectively address the housing needs of low-income families.

 Housing Choice Voucher Program

 The Housing Choice Voucher Program (HCVP), formerly known as Section 8, helps families pay their rent.
 The need for rent subsidies is great, and our supply is limited.
 Families are placed on the waiting list based on the date and time of application.
-Learn more in the Housing Choice Voucher Program Participant Guide (PDF).
+Learn more in the Housing Choice Voucher Program Participant Guide.

 - Aigburth Vale (62 and older)